kamlesh-ops/CIFAR-10/README.md

 ## About Dataset
 CIFAR-10 consists of 60000 32X32 colour images in 10 classes, with 6000 images per class.
-In the notebook, CIFAR-10 dataset is imported using torchvision from pyTorch.
+In the notebook, the dataset is imported using torchvision from pyTorch.